ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/legacy/snowplow/month_partition/base/snowplow.month_partition.md

 }
 ```

-The context JSON we are interested into is the `web_page`ß context:
+The context JSON we are interested in is the `web_page` context:

 ```
     {